Discover the Penguin books that shaped us

 The story of the men who created Churchill’s academy of death, and formed the SAS

-At the end of 1940, Britain was under siege.
-Poland, Belgium, Holland, Norway and France had already fallen to Nazi rule, and the British army had been destroyed at Dunkirk.
+In the summer of 1940, Britain was under siege.
+Poland, Belgium, Holland, Norway and France had already fallen, and the British army had been routed on the continent, leading to the chaotic evacuation at Dunkirk.

-In the rubble of the Allies’ crumbled defence, Churchill’s Invairlort House was established as a new symbol of defiance – and then hope – against Nazi rule.
-As the war rumbled on, this austere building became an academy for the brightest and best of all Allied volunteers, where they were transformed from ordinary foot-soldiers into a new breed of warrior – the commando.
-The list of instructors, advisors, and trainees that passed through it included some of the greatest fighting men of World War Two: William Fairbairn, Eric Sykes, Brigadier “Mad Mike” Culvert, Lord Lovat, David and Bill Stirling - who would go on to form the SAS - and Alick Cowieson amongst them.
+In the rubble of the Allie’s crumbled defence, Inverailort House was established as a new symbol of defiance.
+Signed off by Churchill himself, this austere building became an academy for the brightest and best of all Allied volunteers, where they were transformed from ordinary foot soldiers into a new breed of warrior – the commando.
+The list of instructors, advisors, and trainees that passed through the house included some of the greatest fighting men of World War II: Lord Lovat, “Mad Mike” Calvert, Freddy Spencer Chapman, Tommy Macpherson, Fairbairn and Sykes, and both David and Bill Stirling, who would go on to form the SAS.

-Churchill’s Killing House tells for the first time the remarkable human story of a new type of soldier and warfare that was created, and how it ultimately led the way to Allied victory over fascism.
+Churchill’s Killing House tells, for the first time, the remarkable human story of those who created a new type of soldier, forged new techniques in battle, and ultimately led the way to Allied victory over fascism.

 About Monty Halls

 Monty Halls is a former Royal Marines Officer who served for over a decade.
-His subsequent career as an expedition leader, broadcaster and travel writer saw his travels continue around the world.
-He is based in South Devon, where he runs Seadog - an adventure and wildlife production company.
-His ties to the Royal Marines remain as strong as ever, and he is a passionate supporter of the RM Charity in their efforts to raise funds for the veteran community.
-He is married to Tam and has two daughters Isla and Molly - the latter being the only team he's worked with that continues to bamboozle him.
+His subsequent career as an expedition leader, writer, and broadcaster saw his travels continue around the world.
+He is based in South Devon, where he runs Seadog, an adventure and wildlife production company.
+His ties to the Royal Marines remain as strong as ever.
+He is an ambassador to the RM Charity, supporting their efforts to raise funds for the veteran community.
+He is married to Tam and has two daughters, Isla and Molly.
+Through them he maintains his amphibious heritage, exploring the south coast of Britain in an old ketch on many a family expedition.

 Details